MicrosoftDocs/sql-docs/docs/integration-services/scale-out/integration-services-ssis-scale-out-manager.md

 Right-click **SSISDB** in the object explorer and select **Manage Scale Out...**.
 ![Manage Scale Out](media/manage-scale-out.PNG)

+> [!NOTE]
-> Note: It is suggested to run SQL Server Management Studio as administrator  as some of the Scale Out management operations such as "adding a Scale Out Worker" will require administrative privilege.
+> It is suggested to run SQL Server Management Studio as administrator  as some of the Scale Out management operations such as "adding a Scale Out Worker" will require administrative privilege.

 ## 2. Open Scale Out Manager by runing ISManager.exe directly